mnot/I-D/httpbis-alt-svc/draft.md

 some form of end-to-end encryption (most likely, TLS), it violates the expectations for security that the URI scheme implies.

-Therefore, clients cannot blindly use alternate services, but instead evaluate the option(s) presented to assure that requirements and expectations (of specifications, implementations and end users) are met.
+Therefore, clients cannot blindly use alternate services, but instead evaluate the option(s) presented to assure that security requirements and expectations (of specifications, implementations and end users) are met.